-- the personal data is no longer necessary in relation to the purposes for which they were collected or otherwise processed;
+- The personal data is no longer necessary in relation to the purposes for which it was collected or otherwise processed

-- you withdraw your consent where there is no other legal ground for the processing;
+- You withdraw your consent where there is no other legal grounds for the processing

 - Moving your information (your right to portability) – New GDPR right introduced from May 25th 2018

-We do not share information processed under legal obligation or our legitimate interest for portability, in line with GDPR guidance.
+We do not share information processed under legal obligation or our legitimate interests for portability, in line with GDPR guidance.